 User browsing behavior also informs user intent and provides clues about what the user is looking for.
 An AI-driven personalization platform can use machine learning to suggest appropriate categories based on a user’s query.

-For example, if someone’s been reading about launching a social media campaign on a marketing agency’s website, then searches for “paid facebook ads” the system could suggest they visit the “Paid Media Planning” category to find more information.
+For example, if someone’s been reading about launching a social media campaign on a marketing agency’s website, and then searches for “paid Facebook ads” the system could suggest they visit the “Paid Media Planning” category to find more information.

-Facets are another search feature that users have come to expect in their search experience.
-They’re also hugely beneficial for making navigating websites on mobile much easier.
+Search facets are another feature that users have come to expect in their digital experience.
+They make it much easier for users to navigate on mobile websites.
 They work by filtering broader search queries into more specific categories and can be displayed as relevant tags – or facets – alongside the user’s search results.

 UX Feature: Natural language processing (NLP)

-NLP goes beyond search intent signals by using relevant information to derive actual meaning from queries, recommend synonyms, and matching phrases.
+Natural language search, an application of NLP, goes beyond search intent signals by using relevant information to derive meaning from queries, recommend synonyms, and matching phrases.

 UX Feature: Time and location